wwwwwwzh/repo-reader/README.md

 0.0.5
 - patched call recognition defunct from batch segment analysis; reimplemented batch segment analysis (shape of motion has 500 functions)
-- basic rag indexing and qa system
+- basic RAG indexing and qa system
 - fucntion search update: if too many functions, just use full name, original was to append short description
 - defaulting all groq to llama-3.1-8b-instant (128k context) and meta-llama/llama-4-scout-17b-16e-instruct